iluwatar/java-design-patterns/repository/README.md

 ---
+title: "Repository Pattern in Java: Simplifying Data Access with Abstracted Persistence"
-title: Repository
+shortTitle: Repository
+description: "Learn how the Repository design pattern in Java enhances data access and abstraction, simplifying application architecture while boosting maintainability and decoupling.
+Ideal for Java developers seeking streamlined data management solutions."
 category: Data access
 language: en
 tag:
   - Abstraction
   - Data access
   - Decoupling
   - Persistence
 ---

-## Intent
+## Intent of Repository Design Pattern

-To provide a central location for data access logic, abstracting the details of data storage and retrieval from the rest of the application.
+The Repository design pattern acts as a central hub for managing all Java data access logic, abstracting the details of data storage and retrieval from the rest of the application.

-## Explanation
+## Detailed Explanation of Repository Pattern with Real-World Examples

 Real-world example